- Home›

 Design classrooms that are inclusive for diverse learners including differences in age, development, culture and linguistics.

-Select, provide and evaluate materials and create new materials consistent with learning standards.
+Select, provide and evaluate materials and create new materials consistent with learning standards that support active play.

-Explain the connection between materials, learning standards and instruction.
+Explain the connection between materials and learning standards through the lens of inquiry, emergent and integrated play experiences.

-Differentiate teaching strategies to promote positive outcomes for each child, including the use of assistive technology for children with disabilities.
+Differentiate teaching strategies to promote positive outcomes for each child using principles of Universal Design for Learning and the use of assistive technology for children with disabilities.

 Prerequisite: ECE 140.